adlnet/xAPI-Spec/xAPI-Communication.md

 * <a name="2.1.2.s2.b3"></a>The LRS MUST differentiate a POST to add a Statement or to list Statements based on the parameters passed.
 See [Alternate Request Syntax](#alt-request-syntax) for more details.
-* <a name="2.1.2.s2.b4"></a>An LRS MUST NOT make any modifications to its state based on receiving a Statement with a statementID that it already has a Statement for.
+* <a name="2.1.2.s2.b4"></a>An LRS MUST NOT make any modifications to its state based on receiving a Statement with an id that it already has a Statement for.
 Whether it responds with `409 Conflict` or `204 No Content`, it MUST NOT modify the Statement or any other Object.
 * <a name="2.1.2.s2.b5"></a>If the LRS receives a Statement with an id it already has a Statement for, it SHOULD verify the received Statement matches the existing one and SHOULD return `409 Conflict` if they do not match.
 See [Statement comparision requirements](statement-comparision-requirements).
 * <a name="2.1.2.s2.b6"></a>If the LRS receives a batch of Statements containing two or more Statements with the same id, it SHOULD* reject the batch and return `400 Bad Request`.

 <a name="stmtresget"/>